 Continue reading “Ask.com Wants to Search Sites for You”

 A patent application from Google seems inspired by that ride, finding a way to understand transportation routes through the smartphones and handheld devices of commuters taking trains, buses, and planes, telling us more about how Google Transit works.

 If you find yourself hurrying to catch a train, you could use the system described in this patent filing to check and see if the train is running on time, or if it may be late, not because the commuting service is providing updates, but rather from information aggregated from the cell phone connections of the people onboard.

-Continue reading “Google Organizing the World’s Transit Information (Using Your Phone)”
+Continue reading “Google Transit Information (Using Your Phone)”

 Usually when you hear the word “fraud” associated with online advertising through something like Google’s adwords, the topic being discussed revolves around click fraud, where invalid clicks are made on ads and advertisers are being charged by the click.

 But what about people who use online ads to commit fraud upon unsuspecting consumers, or advertisers who sign up for multiple accounts to try to grab more than one advertising space on search results page for particular queries? (see Google’s Policy on Double serving of ads on the same page.)

 A Google patent application available on the World Intellectual Property Organization (WIPO) site describes many of the steps that Google might take to try to avoid fraud in advertising within their advertising system.
 The patent application has not yet been published on the United States Trademark and Patent database.

 Continue reading “How Google Might Handle Fraudulent Adwords Advertising”